You’ve started making candles! How exciting! Here is your step by step guide to making candles with our Simply 100% Soy Wax or the Simply CocoSoy Wax.

 STEP 4 – Melting

 Get your double boiler, boiling at a low boil, (water in the base, wax in the top).
 Stir slowly until all of the flakes have melted into a liquid with no lumps.
-If using a wax metler, keep an eye on the temperature as stiring isn’t required.
+If using a wax melter, keep an eye on the temperature as stirring isn’t required.
 Temperature varies with wax (these are only guides).

 Simply 100% Soy Wax